the mobile phone and me…

 The 5 Best Cameras for Your Next Vacation: a guest post

-It was sometime in late January that I received a mail from Tara Spicer, the assistant editor at My Dog Ate My Blog.
-She wrote to tell me that she loved my blog (yay!) and would love to have one of her bloggers write a guest post on my blog.
-Of course, I agreed, telling her that I usually write nonsensical, sometimes funny, daily-life stuff — and that most of my posts are picture posts and travellogues.
-I guess there wouldn’t have a been a better suited guest post for a photography and travel lover like me ;) Thanks a lot, Tara and Jennifer :)
+It is not often someone writes to me asking if they can use my blog as a platform to write a post πŸ˜€ I received a mail saying my blog is much loved (yay!) and would be a perfect place to host a post.
+I agreed, and replied that I usually write nonsensical, sometimes funny, daily-life stuff — and that most of my posts are picture posts and travellogues.
+I guess there wouldn’t have a been a better suited guest post for a photography and travel lover like me πŸ˜‰ Thanks a lot, Jennifer πŸ™‚

 So here it is, in Jennifer’s words: